leimao/ABI-Breaking-Change-Demo/README.md

 ## Introduction

-An ABI breaking change in library can lead to application undefined behavior if the application is not correctly recompiled and linked to the updated library.
+An ABI breaking change in library can lead to the dependent application or library undefined behavior if they are not correctly recompiled and linked to the updated library.

 ## ABI Breaking Change Demo